frodsan/mongoid-minitest/README.md

 ## Usage

-First, you have to include `Mongoid::Matchers` module
+If you use `minitest/unit`, include `Mongoid::Matchers`
-into:
+like this:

     class MiniTest::Unit::TestCase
       include Mongoid::Matchers
     end

-if you're using `minitest/unit` or:
+If you use `minitest/spec`, do this:

     class MiniTest::Spec
       include Mongoid::Matchers
     end

-if you're using `minitest/spec`

 ## Examples